waipingng/Project-X/README.md

 The purpose of this project is to analyze data from the IMDb Top 250 movies list, with a focus on understanding what can make a movie successful, for example, how can the movie company target their target viewers.
 The project aims to uncover insights regarding average ratings across genres and how movie ratings reflect people's preferences.

+1.1 Instruction to rerun the file

+a) Implement scrape_movie by python3 code/scrape_movies.csv: The function scrape_movie scrapes detailed information about a specific movie given its IMDb URL.
+The function extracts the movie title, year, runtime, rating, genre, description, director, cast, user reviews, budget, and worldwide gross.
+b) Implement scrape_page by python3 code/common.py: The function scrape_page scrapes all the movie URLs from the IMDb Top 250 page.
+It returns a list of movie URLs that will later be used by the scrape_movies function.
+c) Implement scrape.py by python3 code/scrape.py:Several functions are provided to extract specific information from the IMDb movie page and save to a csv file
+d) implement common_word_ratings by python 3 code/common_word_ratings.csv: first by function def clean_description, we got clean words from the description and then compute correlation of word frequencies with ratings.

 2. Data Source

 2.1 Dataset Source